 In its climate action efforts, the UK has enshrined in law the goal to achieve Net Zero emissions by 2050 and we have seen an accelerating movement to align its strategy towards this target.
-The upcoming Conference of Parties (COP26) in November is a major opportunity for the UK to not only demonstrate its global leadership and technological capabilities around a net zero economy but also and more crucially to form the relationships that will become the fabric of its future global trading network.
+The upcoming United Nations Conference of Parties (COP26) which is the biggest international event ever hosted by the UK, has been confirmed to take place in Glasgow in November, is a major opportunity for the UK to not only demonstrate its global leadership and technological capabilities around a net zero economy, but also and more crucially to form the relationships that will become the fabric of its future global trading network.
+The four main goals of the conference are explained in more detail by Alok Sharma, former Secretary of State for Business, Energy and Industrial Strategy (BEIS) and COP26 President-Designate, in his ‘Pick the Planet’ speech.

-Make UK is equally committed to supporting and guiding its members in achieving the UK’s Net Zero by 2050 objective and has set up a Net Zero framework comprising a set of Net Zero Guiding Principles (download here), a Toolkit developed in partnership with Energy & Carbon Management ‘My Net Zero Toolkit’ and other resources and educational workshops.
+Make UK is equally committed to supporting and guiding its members in achieving the UK’s Net Zero by 2050 objective and has set up a Net Zero framework to help our members.
+It comprises a set of Net Zero Guiding Principles (download here), a Toolkit exclusively for our members developed in partnership with Energy & Carbon Management ‘My Net Zero Toolkit’ and other resources including a series of educational ‘Demystifying Net Zero’ workshops.
 Additionally, we will be building a sectoral roadmap that should be ready in time for COP26.

-The aim of these events is to showcase our innovative manufacturers, demonstrating the pace and ambition of the sectors’ transition to a sustainable economy.
+The aim of these events and of the video is to showcase our innovative manufacturers, demonstrating the pace and ambition of the sectors’ transition to a sustainable economy.
 The events will highlight manufacturers' crucial part in helping everyone achieve net zero.
 By helping the UK government demonstrate its global leadership in this area, we will be contributing to the future creation of many international and domestic business opportunities.

-To participate in the COP26 events, organisations must take part in the COP26's official promotion campaigns which are the 'Race to Zero' for large individual businesses (≥500) or 'The SME Climate Hub' for smaller companies (<500 employees).
+To participate in the COP26 events, organisations must take part in the COP26's official promotion campaigns, also recognised by the United Nations, the 'Race to Zero' for large individual businesses (≥500) or 'The SME Climate Hub' for smaller companies (<500 employees), and make the following commitment: to halve your greenhouse gas (GHG) emissions by 2030, to report your progress annually and publicly, and to achieve net zero by 2050 or earlier.

 1. Larger businesses (> 500 employees)